Ray145/cj-parser/README.md

 ### TODOs:
 - instead of infering every field as string, attempt to add integer capabilities
-- configurable migration strategy create-or-update (decreases speed due to the extra check but doesn't create duplicates) or force-create; at the moment, only force-create (increases speed but creates duplicates)
+- configurable migration strategy createOrUpdate (decreases speed due to the extra check but doesn't create duplicates, and also updated already inserted data - this need more data inspection/research and knowledge of the schema), forceCreate (increases the speed but creates duplicates) and checkIfExists (only inserts a record if it doesn't already exist)
 - unit tests
 - instrumentation